cakephp/docs/en/controllers/components/authentication.rst

 settings defined for the 'all' key.
 Any settings passed to a specific authorization object will override the matching key in the 'all' key.

-If an authenticated user tries to go to an URL he's not authorized to access, he's redirected back to the referrer.
+If an authenticated user tries to go to a URL he's not authorized to access, he's redirected back to the referrer.
 If you do not want such redirection (mostly needed when using stateless authentication adapter) you can set config option ``unauthorizedRedirect`` to ``false``.
 This causes AuthComponent